zzyscholar1/zzyscholar1.github.io-/README.md

 # A Deep Learning Approach to Probability of Shortfall in Defined Contribution Plan Optimization

-In this study, we used a neural network (NN) to determine the optimal decumulation strategy for retirees with defined contribution (DC) pension plans.
-Unlike traditional approaches that focus on expected shortfall, we reframe the risk of fund depletion as a probability of shortfall (PS) term.
-Our objective is to strike a balance between maximizing withdrawals and minimizing the probability that the retiree’s terminal wealth falls below a predefined threshold.

-We started by addressing the inherent challenges of the PS problem.
-Due to the non- differentiability of the indicator function, which introduces difficulties in calculating the derivative using Monte Carlo simulation, which hinders the NN’s ability to update its weights using stochastic gradient descent (SGD).
-To overcome this limitation, we propose approximating the indicator function with a differentiable sigmoid function, allowing for smooth optimization in future research.
-To ensure the NN’s effectiveness, we conduct extensive numerical experiments to iden- tify optimal hyper-parameters, including learning rate, batch size, number of iterations, and learning rate decay schedules.
-Given computational constraints, we evaluated each parameter using the mean and standard deviation of five experimental runs to ensure that the results and conclusions we obtained are valid.
-After tuning these parameters, we com- pare the NN’s performance with PDE method, which served as a benchmark for accuracy and reliability.

-Beyond standard validation, we analyze the control heat map and the cumulative dis- tribution function (CDF) plot for κ = 7,000 to better understand the trade-off between risk and withdrawal value.
-We also explore the conditions under which PS can serve as a robust risk measure.
-Furthermore, to assess the generalizability of our approach, we test the NN’s performance on both synthetic and historical datasets, evaluating its sensitivity to different economic conditions.

-Ultimately, our findings indicate that one of the main challenges in solving this problem is the non-differentiability of the indicator function, replacing the indicator function with a sigmoid function (ρ = 100) in the probability of shortfall term, combined with an NN trained using good parameters, produce results closely matching those of the PDE method.
-This highlights the NN’s potential as an accurate and computationally efficient solution for optimizing decumulation strategies in DC pension plans.
-Compared to expected shortfall (ES), PS offers a more intuitive risk measure, as it quantifies the likelihood of wealth depletion.
-However, it does not capture the magnitude of the shortfall, which remains a key consideration for future research.
+## Overview

+This project develops a **Neural Network (NN)** framework to determine the optimal decumulation strategy for retirees with **Defined Contribution (DC)** pension plans.

+Instead of using **Expected Shortfall (ES)** as the risk measure, we reformulate the problem using **Probability of Shortfall (PS)** — the probability that terminal wealth falls below a predefined threshold.

+Our objective:

+> Maximize withdrawals while minimizing the probability of wealth depletion.

+## Methodology

+### 1. Problem Reformulation

+The PS term involves a non-differentiable indicator function, which prevents gradient-based optimization using Monte Carlo simulation and stochastic gradient descent (SGD).

+To address this:

+* We approximate the indicator function using a **differentiable sigmoid function**
+* This enables smooth backpropagation and stable NN training
+* Final implementation uses sigmoid parameter: **ρ = 100**

+### 2. Neural Network Training

+We conduct extensive hyperparameter tuning:

+* Learning rate
+* Batch size
+* Number of iterations
+* Learning rate decay schedule

+Due to computational constraints:

+* Each configuration is evaluated over **5 independent runs**
+* We report mean and standard deviation to ensure robustness

+### 3. Benchmark Comparison

+We compare NN results against a **PDE-based solution**, which serves as the benchmark for accuracy and reliability.

+## Experiments & Analysis

+* Control heat map analysis
+* CDF comparison (κ = 7,000)
+* Risk–withdrawal trade-off evaluation
+* Out-of-sample testing on:

+  * Synthetic data
+  * Historical data
+* Sensitivity analysis across economic conditions

+## Key Findings

+* The primary challenge is the **non-differentiability** of the indicator function.
+* Replacing it with a sigmoid approximation enables effective optimization.
+* With proper hyperparameter tuning, NN results closely match PDE solutions.
+* The NN provides a computationally efficient alternative to PDE methods.

+### Risk Measure Insight

+* **Probability of Shortfall (PS)** is intuitive and directly measures depletion likelihood.
+* However, PS does not capture the magnitude of the shortfall (unlike ES).
+* Extending the framework to incorporate severity measures is left for future research.

+## Conclusion

+This study demonstrates that Neural Networks, combined with a differentiable approximation of Probability of Shortfall, can effectively optimize decumulation strategies in DC pension plans while achieving accuracy comparable to PDE-based approaches.